Yei Theodora Ozaki: Biography

 Whilst travelling in Italy, Mary's brother Francis M. Crawford, had become aware of Yei's talent for writing and telling stories.
 Yei, encouraged by the success of a popular Japanese fairy tale series like those of Hasegawa Takejirō, began to write down smaller stories and to translate Japanese fairy tales.
 Some of these were accepted for publication by English magazines, including The Wide World Magazine, The Girl's Realm of London, and its sister magazine, The Lady's Realm between 1900 and 1902.
-Her first major work, The Japanese Fairy Book (1903-1908) were published in October 1903, reprinted in 1904, 1906 & 1908, published in London by Kelly & Walsh.
-As a collection of Japanese fairy tales were not translated from formal Japanese language, but were reworded by her in everyday language for children, ensuring their popularity in Anglophone countries.
+Her first major work, The Japanese Fairy Book (1903-1908) was published in October 1903, reprinted in 1904, 1906 & 1908, published in London by Kelly & Walsh.
+As a collection of Japanese fairy tales these were not translated from formal Japanese language, but were reworded by her in everyday language for children, ensuring their popularity in Anglophone countries.
 In 1908 Kelly & Walsh published Buddha's Crystal and Other Fairy Stories, followed in 1909 by Warriors of Old Japan and Other Stories at Constable in London with an introduction by John Harington Gubbins.
 Romances of Old Japan, was published in 1919 simultaneously in London and New York.

-Beginning when she started her writing career, having frequently traveled back and forth between Japan and Europe via North America as her employment and family duties required, her letters were frequently misdelivered to the unrelated Japanese politician and mayor of Tokyo, Yukio Ozaki, and his to her due to having the same surname.
+Beginning when she started her writing career, having frequently traveled back and forth between Japan and Europe via North America as her employment and family duties required, her letters were frequently misdelivered to the unrelated Japanese politician and mayor of Tokyo, Yukio Ozaki, and his to her due to them sharing the same surname.
 In 1905, they finally met in Tokyo, and soon married and between 1906 and 1912 had three children, Kiyoka, Shinaye and Sōma Yukika (a noted humanitarian and the first Japanese woman to qualify as a simultaneous translator).

 Yei suffered a shoulder injury in the early 1930s when travelling to England to visit her family in London.
 However, Japanese doctors misdiagnosed her case as an accidental fall.
 In the US, she was instead diagnosed with and treated for a sarcoma, which allowed her to travel again.

 She died in London in 1932 and her remains were returned to Japan.